-A single-agency chronology should be produced and maintained by all practitioners, services / agencies that have a role with the person.
+A single-agency chronology should be produced and maintained by all practitioners, services / agencies that have a role with the child or young person and their family.
 A single-agency chronology provides a brief description and summarised account of significant events in date order.

 It should be used as an analytical tool to assist in the understanding of the impact of life events and to inform decision making.

-Every person, who has a Care Plan\should have in place an up-to- date single-agency chronology and a multi-agency chronology.
+Every child or young person, who has a Child's Plan, should have in place an up-to-date single-agency chronology and a multi-agency chronology.